blacksnowmartin/HoodieGang/Map.md

-To integrate your web3 skills into your Figma home mobile design, here’s how you can approach it:
+To integrate our web3 skills into your Figma home mobile design, here’s how we can approach it:

 ### 1. **Tokenized Access or Membership**:
-   - **Concept**: Create a feature where users need to hold a specific token or NFT to access premium content, features, or areas within your mobile app.
+   - **Concept**: Create a feature where users need to hold a specific token or NFT to access premium content, features, or areas within our mobile app.
 For instance, only token holders can access special services.
    - **Implementation**:
      - Use **ERC-20 (fungible tokens)** for membership tokens or **ERC-721/ERC-1155 (NFTs)** for unique memberships.
      - Integrate **MetaMask** or **WalletConnect** for wallet login/authentication to verify token ownership.